uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/tables.rst

    .. member:: onedal::data_type data_type

-      The actual type of underlying data
+      The type of underlying data

       Getter
          | ``data_type get_data_type() const noexcept``

    .. member:: bool feature_types_equal

-      Flag indication whether the `feature_type` fields
-      of `metadata` are all equal
+      Flag that indicates whether or not the `feature_type` fields of `metadata` are all equal

       Getter